Find Affordable College Courses

 Bachelor’s Degrees in Other Health Professions and Related Clinical Sciences

-There are 126 schools in the United States where you can get your bachelor's degree in health professions and related clinical sciences.
-In recent years, the majority of the students getting degrees in this area were female, and 30% were from an underrepresented racial-ethnic group.
-Also, 3.5% of health professions and related clinical sciences graduates were international students.
+There are 126 colleges and univerities across the nation that offer a bachelor's degree in other health professions and related clinical sciences.
+In recent years, the majority of the students getting degrees in this area were female, and 33% were from an underrepresented racial-ethnic group.
+Also, 1.1% of other health professions and related clinical sciences graduates were international students.

-In 2020-2021, 4,516 earned their bachelor's degree in health professions and related clinical sciences.
+During the most recent year for which data is available, 4,108 people earned their bachelor's degree in other health professions and related clinical sciences.
 This makes it the 7th most popular bachelor's degree program in the country.

 Education Level Number of Grads